GirishSengerVerma/SCIoT/dashboard-web-app/README.md

 ### Building the Prisma Client

-After making a schema migration or before first running the dev server, you must regenerate the Prisma Client by running the following command
+Before the first start of the dev server and after each schema migration, you must regenerate the Prisma Client by running the following command

 ```bash
 npx prisma generate